FireGoblin/golangTypeGraph/README.md

 	Outputs a graphviz compatible .dot file that is a graph of the connections of different types in the target dir.
 	Uses the fork https://github.com/firegoblin/gographviz of https://github.com/awalterschulze/gographviz
 	to handle making the dot file.
 The fork adds an interface for GraphableNode and functions upon it to work with the program.
+	Use go/ast and go/parser extensively for parsing the target dir.

 Basic Installation: